System-Glitch/Solidity-IDE/README.md

 ```
 On windows, you may need to install the [build tools](https://github.com/felixrieseberg/windows-build-tools) using: `npm install --global windows-build-tools`.

-The, run the IDE using:
+Then, run the IDE using:
 ```
 solidity-ide
 ```